votchallenge/toolkit-legacy/documentation/integration.md

  For an example of integration please check out the Matlab tracker example in the `examples` directory.

-When specifying the `tracker_command` variable in the configuration file please note that the wrapper script file is not the one being executed but only a parameter to the Matlab executable.
+When specifying the `tracker_command` variable in the tracker configuration file please note that the wrapper script file is not the one being executed but only a parameter to the Matlab executable.
 The actual command therefore looks like this:

     tracker_command = '<TODO: path to Matlab executable> -nodesktop -nosplash [-wait] -r <TODO: name of the wrapper script>';